LeedsCodeDojo/TryAPL/getting-started.md

     1 2 3 4 5 6 7 8 9 10

 #### Ex 1.5 Calculate !5 (5 factorial - 1x2x3x4x5) using the ⍳ operator.

+Of course, you could just do !5..

+Assigning variables is easy with ←:

+        x←1 2 3
+        x
+    1 2 3